raeleus/Hashtag-DnD/README.md

 See the [user guide here](https://github.com/raeleus/Hashtag-DnD/wiki).
 Watch the [tutorial video](https://youtu.be/E5TYU7rDaBQ).

 v.
-0.2.1
+0.2.1 Hotfix 1
 * Call `#xp` with the parameter `party` to add xp to the entire group
 * List places of interest at your current coordinates to `#location`
-* Fixed being unable to use #damage to target enemies in combat.
+* Hotfix: Fixed being unable to use #damage to target enemies in combat.
 Thanks coryking!
 * Minor bug fixes and improvements

 v.
 0.2.0